 Martial Arts: Bolelli has trained in several styles of martial arts including kung fu san soo, taijiquan, baguazhang, xingyiquan, submission wrestling, Brazilian jiujitsu, boxing, and judo.
 He holds a fifth degree black belt in kung fu san soo–a style that he has taught for several years at UCLA’s John Wooden Center.
 Bolelli also coached and fought professionally in mixed martial arts (MMA).

-Media: Bolelli was featured in I Am Bruce Lee which broke Spike TV’s rating record for documentaries.
+Media and Podcasting: Bolelli was featured in I Am Bruce Lee which broke Spike TV’s rating record for documentaries.
 He has appeared as a guest on popular podcasts such as Duncan Trussell’s, Adam Carolla’s and Joe Rogan’s.

 To read more about Daniele Bolelli please see the wikipedia entry about him.